jackzhhuang/greeting_to_rust/readme.md

-This content contains my some testing Rust codes in which I've learnt from Rust materials.
+This content contains my some testing Rust codes in which I've learnt from various kinds of Rust materials.